Sunday Supper is an Amazon Associate and may receive compensation for purchases made through affiliate links.

 I always recommend using a meat thermometer to make sure you cook your turkey to the right temperature.
 Always insert it in both the breast and the thigh area.
 It should be inserted close to, but not touching, the thigh bone.

-Turkey Recipes FAQs
+Thanksgiving Turkey Recipe FAQs

 You will need approximately 1½ lbs. per person.
 I like to add up how many people and tack on a few extra pounds to account for the bones.
 This will give you your weight with leftovers to spare.

-The perfect temperature to cook a turkey is 350° F. Although, I am a bit of a rebel and I like super crispy skin.
-So I always start off my turkey at 425° F and then lower the temp to 350° F.
+The perfect temperature to cook a turkey is 350°F. Although, I am a bit of a rebel and I like super crispy skin.
+So I always start off my turkey at 425°F and then lower the temp to 350°F.

 How to Make Turkey Gravy

-How to Carve a Thanksgiving Turkey
+How to Carve a Turkey

 - Place on a cutting board.
 Remove the twine around the legs using your knife.

 - Remove the legs by cutting through the area that connects the breast and the drumstick.
 Use your knife to slice down until you reach the joint.
-Then, using a paper towel, grab the leg and push down.
+Then, using a paper towel, grab the leg and push it down.
 This will separate the leg and thigh from the bird.
 Use your knife to slice through the joint.

 - Remove the drumstick by separating the drumstick and the thigh by cutting through the joint area connecting them.
 Place the drumstick on a platter.
 Set aside the thigh meat to slice later.